 ABSTRACT

-District Jalaun considered as one of the prominent pea growing region of Uttar Pradesh.
-With the commencement of national government sponsored Seed hub project at Krishi Vigyan Kendra, Jalaun in 2018, farmers encouraged towards seed production.
-Earlier farmers were producing and selling their produce in local Mandi at existing Market rates.
-They were unaware with the basic difference in general produce and seed as there was immense need of training on the technologies behind the seed production and awareness about the process of its registration for certification as well.
+District Jalaun is considered one of the prominent pea growing region of Uttar Pradesh.
+With the commencement of the national government sponsored Seed hub project at Krishi Vigyan Kendra, Jalaun in 2018, farmers were encouraged towards seed production.
+Earlier, farmers were producing and selling their produce in local Mandi at existing Market rates.
+They were unaware of the basic difference between general produce and seed as there was an immense need for training on the technologies behind the seed production and awareness about the process of its registration for certification as well.
 Thus, a study has been conducted to identify the training needs of pea growers in the Jalaun district of Uttar Pradesh.
-For this purpose a survey of 80 pea growers was done through interview schedule and results computed to priorities the needed area for training.
-The result showed that the respondents were asked for their interest in attending the training program.
-It was found that a significant majority of farmers (88.2 per cent) showed their interest in obtaining the training as compared to 11.75 per cent of respondents who were not interesting in obtaining the training.
-Among the needed area of training how to identify seed and to differentiate from general produce was the most important identified area of training need with a mean score of 2.45.
-Rouging and its importance was another needed area with mean score of 2.43.
-Classes of seed (Breeder/Foundation/certified and Truthful Labelled) and certification process with the agencies included were other important areas of training need by the pea grower with mean scores of 2.39, 2.36 and respectively.
+For this purpose, a survey of 80 pea growers was done through an interview schedule and results were computed to prioritize the needed area for training.
+The result showed that the respondents were asked about their interest in attending the training program.
+It was found that a significant majority of farmers (88.2 per cent) showed their interest in obtaining the training as compared to 11.75 per cent of respondents who were not interested in obtaining the training.
+Among the needed areas of training, how to identify seed and to differentiate it from general produce was the most important identified area of training need with a mean score of 2.45.
+Rouging and its importance was another needed area with a mean score of 2.43.
+Classes of seed (Breeder/Foundation/certified and Truthful Labelled) and certification process with the agencies included were other important areas of training needed by the pea grower with mean scores of 2.39, 2.36 and respectively.
 Farmers also showed their interest in training on isolation distance, seed replacement rate, novel varieties (under 10 Years), package of practice of field pea and storage of seed with the mean scores of 2.33, 2.32, 2-31, 2.28 and 2.22, respectively.
 The areas highlighted by the respondents could be of utmost use in framing the training plan by the experts from the KVK's in the respective domain.

 Keywords: Seed production, Type, Seed; Training need, Pea growers